apatheticdamn/mai-san-chatbot/README.md

 Mai San: Hello!

 user: What do you like?
-Mai San: I like to play games, and talk to apathetic.
+Mai San: I like to play games, and talking to apathetic.

 user: i am the most luckiest person in the world
 Mai San: Ofcourse your the most luckiest person, you are dating me.